-LoL ranks: League of Legends ranking system explained
+LoL ranks – League of Legends ranking system explained

-League of Legends Pantheon
+LoL ranks: Kai'Sa from League of Legends

 What are the LoL ranks?
 League of Legends is the undisputed biggest PC game of all time.
 The MOBA’s tactical gameplay and diverse selection of champions makes each game a unique challenge.
 On top of that, the LoL ranks system is one of the most robust competitive ladders out there.

-As in any game, you’ve got to separate the Challengers from the scrubs in competitive play.
+As in any game, you’ve got to separate the LoL Worlds candidates from the scrubs in competitive play.
 How do the best LoL players in the world prove their worth in the best MOBA game and, more importantly, stop getting matched with those pesky low-level players?
 The answer is the League of Legends ranking system, which places the millions of LoL players around the globe into a tier and division based on their ability and performances.

 However, it can be a daunting prospect for newcomers to competitive LoL.
 Many have lingering questions, like: How many ranks are there, what are they called, which one will I start in, and how many people find themselves in the top rank?
 To make your transition into the world of competitive LoL a little simpler, we’ve put together some answers to the most frequently asked questions about the League of Legends ranking system.